 With Loney Charles on drums, and Rohelier relieving Morgan, Johnny Powers sang and talked about the songs he cut at USS.
 Then he ripped into a hot version of Jack Scott’s “Baby She’s Gone” with Rohelier picking out the same savage licks he played for the original record.

 The producer of Detroit Channel 4 TV’s “Uniquely Detroit” segment plans to assemble a piece about the event for broadcast later this month.
 I’ll post a link when it’s available.

 Thanks to all who attended.
-Thanks to Mike Hurtt, Andy Barron and Dave Beddingfield.
+Thanks to Michael Hurtt, Andy Barron and Dave Beddingfield.
 Thank you to our special guests, their friends and families.
-And much praise to Danielle, Chynita, Steve, and all of the fine people at United Sound Systems for organizing the Sunday tours that day.
+And much praise to the fine people at United Sound Systems for organizing the tours that day.